What do we think about the environmental crisis?

 Illegal logging degrades forests, which leads to loss of biodiversity and the desertification of large areas of land.
 Local communities lose their livelihoods as a result.

 Access to water is a sensitive issue in our countries.
-Industries are permitted to install hydroelectric projects that do not take into account the environmental impact and the needs of
+Industries are permitted to install hydroelectric projects that do not take into account the environmental impact and the needs of the inhabitants.

 The world market demands minerals, fossil fuels, and agricultural raw materials, creating serious problems in Latin America.
 Companies that operate on the basis of an unsustainable, violent, and voracious model are allowed to operate in our countries.